rayhanul/COMS-579/README.md

 - Run command `python upload.py --pdf_file file_name`, where file_name is any pdf file.
 - For Demo, visit: https://youtu.be/ZFAqBrj08CQ

+-if you face any issue with libgl1
+    -Run Command in Linux `apt-get install libgl1`

 -if you face any issue regarding tessaract
     -Run command in Linux `apt-get install tesseract` -Run command in Linux `apt-get install tesseract-ocr`